vehementVirtue/InvoicingApplication/README.md

 # InvoicingApplication
-Create and update account records, to include markinf invoices as due or paid.
+Create and update account records, to include marking invoices as due or paid.